Brix dosage

 - Fruit juices and nectars

-- Syrups and sugar solutions
+- Syrups and sweet solutions

 - Wines, beers and fermented beverages

-- Fresh and concentrated fruits
+- Fresh and concentrated fruit

 - Liquid plant extracts